ronin-co/compiler/README.md

   //
   // If the driver being used instead returns an object for every row, the driver must
   // ensure the uniqueness of every key in that object, which means prefixing duplicated
-  // column names with the name of the respective table, if multiple tables are joined.
+  // column names with the name of the respective table, if multiple tables are joined
+  // (example for an object key: "table_name.column_name").
   //
   // Drivers that return objects for rows offer this behavior as an option that is
   // usually called "expand columns".
 If the driver being used does not offer such an
   // option, you can instead activate the option in the compiler, which results in longer
-  // SQL statements because any duplicated column name is aliased.
+  // SQL statements because all column names are aliased.
   expandColumns: true
 });
 ```